maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 > Today marks the soft launch of the **Bla Bla Bla Lite** version —
 > the first time a single sentence can summon a philosophical storm.
 > **Try it now.
 The `.txt` is ready.
 And the answers will shock you.**
+> (Soft-launched late night, July 15 — this landing page is still in beta and will be updated continuously.)

 ---